hivesolutions/tiberium/README.md

 # [Tiberium System](http://tiberiumapp.com)
-The Tiberium system is an open platform to deploy application is a PAAS phlosophy structure.
+The Tiberium system is an open platform to deploy application is a [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) philosophy structure.

 The file contains structures for the creation of the sun files required for deployemtn in the various tiberium nodes.